usaid-cs/yesterday-i-learned/random.md

 - It is [always wise to wear black](http://www.buytshirtsonline.co.uk/colour-perception/).
 Black instils confidence, intelligence, and attracts (at least) the opposite sex.
 It is also the best colour to wear to interviews, funerals, weddings, and some sort of gaming event.
 - ["The more development I do the more I feel like increased Lines Of Code (LOC), nearly always results in increased bugs."](http://www.mayerdan.com/ruby/2012/11/11/bugs-per-line-of-code-ratio/)
 - [Cob](https://en.wikipedia.org/wiki/Cob_(building) is poor man's building material, similar to [adobe](https://en.wikipedia.org/wiki/Adobe), which a company named itself for its building block properties.
-- [The Passion of the Christ](https://en.wikipedia.org/wiki/The_Passion_of_the_Christ#Reception) was a controversial film, because viewers didn't know [the meaning of the word Passion in Christian context](https://en.wikipedia.org/wiki/Passion_%28Christianity%29).
 - The refugee issue is caused by [western interests in a natural gas pipeline](https://www.reddit.com/r/worldnews/comments/3q744o/saudi_arabia_to_run_out_of_cash_in_fewer_than_5/cwcuknu) from Saudi to Europe.
 - [Kentucky, Massachusetts, Pennsylvania, and Virginia](https://en.wikipedia.org/wiki/US_states) use the official title of Commonwealth rather than State.
 - [Make intuitive design decisions](https://medium.com/@kollinz/misused-mobile-ux-patterns-84d2b6930570) when making an app.
 No one finds cryptic icons and hidden navigation useful.